moralesSantos/fieldsync-fullstack-app/README.md

 ```

 ### Future Updates:
-   add resources section to include db/migration setup.sql file
+   1. add resources section to include db/migration setup.sql file
-   host to aws
+   2. Host to aws
-   implement ci/cd for updates
+   3. implement ci/cd for seemless updates

-I enjoyed this app even if time consuming at times.
+   4. Integrate adavanced UI feature like google maps or 3D cesium rendering

+I enjoyed creating this.
+Hope you enjoy.
+Have a great day!